GetHealthyCalculators

 • BMI does not distinguish between muscle mass and fat.
 Athletes or muscular individuals may have a high BMI despite low body fat.

-• BMI does not account for bone density, body composition, or overall fitness level.
+• BMI does not account for bone density, body composition, fat distribution (visceral vs. subcutaneous), or overall fitness level.

-• BMI categories may not apply equally to children, elderly individuals, or pregnant women.
+• BMI categories may not apply equally to children, elderly individuals, pregnant women, or certain ethnic groups.
+Evidence suggests Asian populations may experience obesity-related health risks at lower BMI thresholds.

 • BMI is a screening tool only and should not be used as a medical diagnosis.
 Always consult a qualified healthcare provider for personalized assessment.